Pedro Pascal: Early life

-José Pedro Balmaceda Pascal was born on April 2, 1975, in Santiago, Chile to Verónica Pascal Ureta (1953–2000), a child psychologist, and José Balmaceda Riera (1948–), a reproductive endocrinologist.
-Pascal has an older sister Javiera Balmaceda, a producer at Amazon MGM Studios, a younger brother Nicolás and a younger sister Lux, an actress.
-His paternal grandmother, Juanita, was born in Palma de Mallorca, Spain.
+José Pedro Balmaceda Pascal was born on April 2, 1975, in Santiago, Chile, to Verónica Pascal Ureta (1953–2000), a child psychologist, and José Balmaceda Riera (1948–), a reproductive endocrinologist.
+Pascal has an older sister, film and television producer Javiera Balmaceda, a younger sister, actress Lux, and a younger brother.
+Pascal's paternal grandmother, Juanita Riera Bauzá, was born in Palma de Mallorca, and was the sister of Fernando Riera, a professional association football player and coach.

-Through his parents Pascal is related to the aristocratic Allende and Balmaceda family.

-Pascal is the great-nephew of Laura Allende, a politician, and the second cousin of Denise Pascal, a Socialist Party politician, and Andrés Pascal Allende, a sociologist, former Secretary General of the Movement of the Revolutionary Left and prominent member of the Chilean Resistance and Solidarity Movement.
+The seventh great-grandson of Mateo de Toro Zambrano and also descendant of José Santiago Aldunate y Toro, Pascal is related to the aristocratic Alessandri, Allende, and Balmaceda families.
+Pascal is the great-nephew of Laura Allende, a politician and sister of Salvador Allende, President of Chile, and the second cousin of Denise Pascal, a Socialist Party politician, and Andrés Pascal Allende, a sociologist, former Secretary General of the Movement of the Revolutionary Left and prominent member of the Chilean Resistance and Solidarity Movement.

 Two years before Pascal's birth, the democratically elected socialist government of President Salvador Allende was overthrown by General Augusto Pinochet, leading to the country becoming a military dictatorship.
 Both of Pascal's parents were listed as enemies of the state by the Pinochet regime and the family eventually fled Chile when he was nine months old, after seeking refuge in the Venezuelan embassy in Santiago for six months.

-The family later received political asylum in Denmark before settling in the United States, where Pascal was raised in San Antonio, Texas, until they relocated to Orange County, California, when he was eleven years old.
+The family later received political asylum in Denmark, before settling in the United States, where Pascal was raised in San Antonio, Texas, until they relocated to Orange County, California, when he was eleven years old.
 By the time he was eight years old, his family regularly visited Chile to see his 34 cousins.

+He pursued acting at the Orange County School of the Arts and graduated in 1993, before attending New York University's Tisch School of the Arts, where he graduated in 1997.
 His parents returned to Chile in 1995 after his father Dr. José P. Balmaceda was accused of stealing fertility patients' eggs and embryos and implanting them in other women without their knowledge and consent.

-He pursued acting at the Orange County School of the Arts and graduated in 1993, before attending New York University's Tisch School of the Arts, where he graduated in 1997.
-After his mother's death, he began using his maternal surname professionally as a tribute to her and because he felt that Americans had difficulty pronouncing his paternal surname, Balmaceda.
+After his mother's death, he began using his maternal surname professionally as a tribute to her and because he felt that people in the US had difficulty pronouncing his paternal surname, Balmaceda.